 Reporters pitch Zenger via an online pitch form where they propose a topic, suggest a timeframe for filing, and describe the sources they plan to contact.
-Zenger’s editors can accept the pitches, reject them or communicate with reporters with directions and requests for clarification, just like any other editor.
+Zenger’s editors can accept the pitches, reject them, or communicate with reporters with directions and requests for clarification, just like any other editor.

 Zenger matches independent editors with stories that intersect with their areas of expertise and offers articles to them along with editing deadlines.
 At least two editors edit every story.

 The lede requires the most work from our editors.
-We aim to seize the reader’s attention in the first 17 words and vividly present the central conflict in a way that’s engaging, surprising or amusing.
+We aim to seize the reader’s attention in the first 17 words and vividly present the central conflict in a way that’s engaging, surprising, or amusing.

 Yes.
 Everything filed with Zenger is a “work for hire,” meaning Zenger purchases all rights to it.
-In the coming months, stories, photographs and video continue to earn revenue for their creators forever.

 Yes.
 Zenger is happy to help journalism students grow their portfolios, subject to the same high editorial standards applied to working professionals.
 They are paid the same way.